iholloma/crdh/_essays/v01-03-sites-of-sovereignty.md

 only Winnebago in Allamakee County.[^10] Crucial to Emma Big Bear Holt's activism was her proximity to active indigenous communities.
-Family members from Black River Falls certainly helped the Big Bear Holts accomplish their strategic site occupations but their contributions the success of Emma's protests remains unrecognized.
+Family members from Black River Falls certainly helped the Big Bear Holts accomplish their strategic site occupations but their contributions to the success of Emma's protests remains unrecognized.
 For example, Robert Holt, Emma's nephew, stayed with the Big Bear Holt family in the summer of 1930.[^11] Beyond her family, Emma and her family relied on their